terralang/terra/release/share/terra/README.md

 | 3.5 | 1.0.0-beta3 |
 | 3.6 | 1.0.0-beta3 |
 | 3.7 | 1.0.0-beta3 |

+\* Please note that AMD GPU support is currently experimental.

 ### Instructions for Building LLVM from Source